flyer1/Rainbow/README.md

 npm install bower -g
 ```

 Type this to download all of the libs needed by the project.
 See the bower.json file for all devdependencies that will be downloaded.
 If nothing is output, then you have all that you need (because it was already checked into the repository).
 Otherwise you'll see the list of packages that are downloaded.
+NOTE: bootstrap-modal-popover lib had to be customized so make sure that you have the version that is checked into this repo.

 ```